 Italy

-Ugo is a member of the Inclusion Team of Snam Spa, where he is a Senior Counsel in the Legal Affairs Department.
-Ugo graduated from the Faculty of Law of the University of Milan, enrolled in the Milan Bar Association.
-He served as a non-commissioned officer of the Cavalry Army for one year, member of an Italian municipal council for twelve years, president for nine years of a voluntary association registered in the official list of the Province of Cremona and the Lombardy Region.
+Ugo is a member of the Inclusion Team of Snam Spa, where he is a senior counsel in the Legal Affairs department.
+Ugo graduated from the Faculty of Law of the University of Milan and is a member of the Milan Bar Association.
+He served as a non-commissioned officer of the Cavalry Army for one year, as a member of an Italian municipal council for 12 years, as president of a voluntary association registered in the official list of the Province of Cremona and the Lombardy Region for nine years.

-He was a founding member of the Rotary Club of Soncino and Orzinuovi, and has held Rotary leadership positions at the club and district levels.
+He was a founding member of the Rotary Club of Soncino and Orzinuovi and has held Rotary leadership positions at the club and district levels.
 Ugo has been awarded seven Paul Harris Fellows.
-He is the Governor of District 2050 (North Italy) for the 2020-21 Rotary year.
+He was the District 2050 (North Italy) governor in 2020-21.